chrisbanes/docker-akkoma/README.md

 [Akkoma](https://akkoma.social/) is a federated social networking platform, compatible with GNU social and other OStatus implementations.
 It is free software licensed under the AGPLv3.

 It actually consists of two components: a backend, named simply Akkoma, and various frontends which can be installed.
+It's main advantages are its lightness and speed.

-Its main advantages are its lightness and speed.
+This setup is heavily based on https://github.com/angristan/docker-pleroma, which tweaks and changes needed to use Akkoma instead.

 ## Features